blrobin2/blrobin2.github.io/_posts/2023-04-23-witchfinder-general.md

 letterboxd_url: https://boxd.it/49zS1b
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 Letterboxd keeps erasing my reviews when I set them aside mid-movie, so my reviews have been shit lately.

 Vincent Price has the power of a witch hunter, who can claim anyone as a witch for the right price, and who takes what he wants without repercussion

 When Price has his way with the wife of Ian Ogilvy — who I would describe as a hotter Anthony Hopkins — Ogilvy seeks revenge, tracking down Price and his lackey, even when abandoning his military post may cost him his life